captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-You think by saying “Fuck You” that you’re showing the world that you got balls—but Walter, unless I’m mistaken,
+You think by saying “Fuck You” that you’re showing the world that you got balls — but Walter, unless I’m mistaken,

 ---

-—no disrespect—but that fuckin’ rookie cop shot off your balls 8 years ago—so what’s the fuckin’ point, here?!
+—no disrespect — but that fuckin’ rookie cop shot off your balls 8 years ago — so what’s the fuckin’ point, here?!

 ---

 ## DETECTIVE O’CONNOR:
-Walter, please—
+Walter, please —

 ---